SmirnovWorks/create-ray-app/README.md

 ## Run with local version of Ray

-Because [Hooks don't work with yarn link](https://github.com/facebook/react/issues/14257) and yarn link is useful tool.
-I've created a script to link ray library to this project:
+Because [Hooks don't work with yarn link](https://github.com/facebook/react/issues/14257) and yarn link is useful tool, I've created a script to link ray library to this project:

 ```bash
 chmod +x ./link_ray